yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 ### Add Data

-The new element would become the last node of the list:
+The new element would become the last node of the list :

 ```
 public boolean add(E e) {